Rolling Home (song)

-"Rolling Home" is a Christmas-themed song by Swedish band Rednex, released in December 1995 as the last single from their debut album, Sex & Violins.
-A black-and-white music video was also made to accompany it.
+"Rolling Home" is a Christmas-themed song by Swedish band Rednex, released in December 1995 by Jive Records as the last single from the band's debut album, Sex & Violins (1995).
+The song is written by Jan Ericsson and Lizette von Panajott, and produced by Michael B. Tretow.
+Lead vocals are performed by Annika Ljungberg.
+It was a top-20 hit in Austria (18), a top-40 hit in the band's native Sweden (32) and a top-50 hit in Germany (42).
+The music video for "Rolling Home" features the band performing the song in a winter-landscape.
+It was filmed in the Swedish North Pole area and shot in black-and-white.

 Critical reception

-Pan-European magazine Music & Media wrote that "legendary ABBA producer Tretow has turned this Dolly Parton-like album track into a splashing Christmas song with a great abundance of sleighbells, drums and choir boys.
+Pan-European magazine Music & Media wrote, "Legendary ABBA producer Tretow has turned this Dolly Parton-like album track into a splashing Christmas song with a great abundance of sleighbells, drums and choir girls.
 Note the unexpected twist at the end.
 This one is sure to break some borders in December."